P20WCommunityOfInnovation/DAR-T/README.md

 # Data Anonymizer Script
 ## Overview
 The Data Anonymizer script is designed to anonymize sensitive data in a DataFrame.
 This script is especially useful in scenarios where data privacy and confidentiality are paramount.
-It includes various methods for redacting sensitive information based on criteria like frequency, minimum thresholds, and user-requested records.
+It includes various methods for redacting sensitive information based on criteria such as frequency, minimum thresholds, and user-requested records.

 ## Requirements
+Python Version:
 * Python 3.10

+Packages:
 * Pandas
 * itertools